💭 Other thoughts

 🧭 On infant genital mutilation

-I'd like to make it abundantly clear that despite having created this website about circumcision and planning to get cut myself, it doesn't mean I support genital mutilation of children in any way.
+I'd like to make it abundantly clear that despite having created this website about circumcision and making a decision to get cut myself, it doesn't mean I support genital mutilation of children in any way.

 People have the right to decide what happens to their bodies.
 Bodily autonomy must be respected!
 Circumcision undoubtedly has its advantages and disadvantages – and people should be able to weigh them before making a decision to get circumcised.
 They should be able to experience their dick while intact, to pick their style, etc.